 What makes New Hall School unique?

-We believe a New Hall education can give you the best start in life.
+We believe a New Hall education can give the best start in life.
 We know that your experience in your school days is a powerful influence on future success, in your chosen career and in your personal relationships.
 We believe that New Hall offers a distinctive education of real quality.

 Is New Hall fully co-educational?